 George Allanson Cayley and Catherine Louisa Worsley had three children:

 George Everard Arthur Cayley (b.
 1861 in York, d.
 1917 in London), the 9th Cayley baronet, who retained his father's connection with North Wales, inaddition to Yorkshire, and in about 1900-1902 gave £15,000 plus some land to the council of Colwyn Bay.
 A Cayley Promenade at Rhos-on-Sea, Colwyn Bay is named after him.
-In 1884 he married Lady Mary Susant Montagu-Stuart-Wortley (1861-1941), whose father inherited an earldom.
+In 1884 he married Lady Mary Susan Montagu-Stuart-Wortley (1861-1941), whose father inherited the title of Earl of Wharncliffe.
 They had five children: